DoubleDownBranding/doubledown-branding/src/content/about/about.md

 ---
-headline: "Our Story our "
+headline: Our Story our this yes
-cta_text: click me
+cta_text: "click me me me me me "
-thank_you: Thanks! to me and noone else
+thank_you: Thanks! to me and noone else 23
 ---
 Please work